HMAHD/GeoChroma/readme.md

 - `script.js`: JavaScript code responsible for fetching data, updating map colors, and periodic data updates.
 - `lkmap.svg`: SVG map file containing the outlines of Sri Lanka's districts.
 - `get_districts.php`: PHP script for fetching data from the MySQL database.
+- `update_data.php` : Update data in the database.
+In a single line, it performs the task of updating records in the database based on the input provided.

 ## Contributing 🫂